We can define Hormones as chemical messages that are spread directly into our blood and are produced by our endocrine glands.

 “Women aren’t actually “hormonal” during periods”.
 Due to the secretion of other hormones when the egg is waiting to be fertilized and then a sudden drop, periods are actually the time when women are lowest in their hormones.

-1. What are sex hormones and where are they produced in the human body?
+1. What are sex hormones and what do they do?

-2. What are the main functions of testosterone in males?
+2. What are the main types of sex hormones?

-4. How do estrogen and progesterone work together to regulate the menstrual cycle?
+3. How do sex hormones regulate the menstrual cycle?

-8. What is the key difference between how estrogen and progesterone function?
+8. What is the difference between primary and secondary sexual characteristics?